kyledemeule/cmpt-732-amazon-review-analysis/README.md

 - The ```CASSANDRA.md``` has information on cassandra as well as the structure of the database
 - Some utility/help files are in ```utils/```

+## Web Front-End
+A web front end **should** be running at http://732.cmplx.ca.
+This version just has dummy data to demonstrate the bare basics.
+If it throws a server error it's likely Cassandra stopped running, as of writing this I don't have it configured the best way.
+I'm also trying to get the full dataset version up and running, but as of writing this it's still processing.
+If that works out it will be at https://kyle732.localtunnel.me.

 ## Dataset

 The dataset is relatively large (~23GB) and can't be included in git.
 It was attained from http://jmcauley.ucsd.edu/data/amazon/.
 None of those download links work, you must request access from the author.